dylanaraps/neofetch/README.md

     - Some of the ascii logos.
 - [ufetch](https://github.com/jschx/ufetch):
     - Tiny ascii logos
 - Everyone else helped out in one way or another.
-I'd list all of the names<br \>
-but there's just too many of you. :)
+I'd list all of the names but there's just too many of you. :)